rfc-proposal

 - Therefore you write

-const trait Default { fn default() }
+const trait Default { fn default() }with no indication onfn default.

 - Therefore you write